Javier-varez/EncryptionPopUp/README.md

-# Popup
+# Encryption PopUp

-Popup project is a demo with custom popover window appearing from the icon in the Mac OS X status bar.
+An implementation of the encryption algorithm embedded in a popup window for MacOS X.

 # License